-Pursuant to Governor Whitmer's executive orders related to the coronavirus pandemic, the ham breakfast for April is canceled.
-The next breakfast is scheduled for May 9 at a location to be announced.
+Pursuant to Governor Whitmer's executive orders related to the coronavirus pandemic, the ham breakfast for May is canceled.
+No further breakfast sessions have been scheduled at this time.

 The Question Pool Committee of the National Conference of Volunteer Examiner Coordinators (NCVEC) has released the 2020-2024 Amateur Extra Class question pool.
 The pool will take effect on July 1, 2020, and will remain valid until June 30, 2024.
 The current Amateur Extra question pool, released in 2016, is valid until June 30, 2020.

 Several bills have been introduced in the Michigan House of Representatives that deal with distracted driving (HB 4181, HB 4198 and HB 4199).
 These bills have been assigned to the House Transportation Committee for further work and study.
 Changes to the bills after introduction have resulted in Amateur Radio being granted an exemption (the use of amateur radio while driving) from being considered a distraction.
 The exemption amendment referenced 47 CFR Part 97, 47 CFR Part 90 and a reference to CB radio.
 The bills need to passed by the full house, the state senate and signed by the governor before they become law.
 Click to read the ARRL Michigan Section post.